johanmn/kodecloudengineer/README.md

     ```

     Replace ***`USERNAME`*** with the desired username.
 The ***`-m`*** option creates a home directory for the user, and the ***`-s`*** option sets the default shell to ***`/bin/false`***, which is a non-interactive shell.

+ 2. Give execution permission to script.
+Make sure that every users are able to use it :

+    ```
+    chmod 755 /usr/local/script.sh
+    ```